PrairieLearn/PrairieLearn/doc/assessment.md

 ## Changing assessments while students are working on them

-While it is simplest to not change an assessment while students are working on it, we know that there are sometimes good reason that changes are needed.
+While it is simplest to not change an assessment while students are working on it, we know that there are sometimes good reasons that changes are needed.
 For example, a question might need to be removed because it contains an error, new questions might be added, or the points might be changed.

 PrairieLearn’s general philosophy is to try and do the right thing in these situations.
-It will never automatically reduce a student’s total assessment “points” or “percentage score” due to assessment changes.
+It will never automatically reduce a student’s total assessment "points" or "percentage score" due to assessment changes.
 Points that have been given to a student will not be taken away (unless the instructor explicitly edits the student points).

 The precise rules for updating assessment instances differ between `Homework` and `Exam` assessments.